Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: Simulation

 \subsection{Multi-path performance under scenario 1}

-We first provide an example (e.g., total bandwidth equal to 100 MHz) to compare the performance of the proposed multi-path solution with baselines under scenario 1.
+We first provide an example (Total bandwidth = 100 MHz) to compare the performance of the proposed multi-path solution with baselines under scenario 1.
 In this scenario, the initial UE’s proximity to each BS is set to 250 meters.

 Table \ref{tab:aveLatencyScenario1} shows the average latency of two traffics among all solutions under scenario 1.
-Under this simulation setup, multi-path solution performs the best, while the single path solutions perform the worst in terms of the average latency of both traffics.
-Fig. \ref{fig:multiScenario1} provides more details regarding the instant latency and optimization decisions results of multi-path solution.
-Fig. \ref{fig:multiScenario1} (a) and (b) show the the instant latency cumulative distribution function (CDF) of traffic type 1 and 2, respectively.
-We can observe that the single-path solutions have long tails, which indicates that the UE may suffer from extraordinarily higher latency compared with the multi-path and path selection.
-This is because the multi-path and path selection always can leverage a higher quality path between the two paths while the single path solution sticks with the only path for data transmission.
-Once the SNR of the fixed path in a time interval is really bad, the instant latency of that time interval becomes extremely high.
-As a result, the average latency under the single path increases.
-Note that the path selection solution can be considered as a special case of multi-path solution when the total transmit power and total traffic ratio are allocated to the better path.
-Therefore, optimal solution of the multi-path solution also performs better than the path selection in terms of the average latency and instant latency.
+Under this simulation setup, multi-path solution performs the best, while the single-path solutions perform the worst in terms of the average latency of both traffics.
+Fig. \ref{fig:multiScenario1} provides more performance details of the proposed multi-path solution.
+Fig. \ref{fig:multiScenario1} (a) and (b) show the instant latency cumulative distribution function (CDF) of traffic type X and Y, respectively.
+We can observe that the single-path solutions have long tails, which indicates that the UE suffers from extraordinarily higher latency compared with the multi-path and the path-selection.
+This is because the multi-path and path-selection always can leverage a higher quality path between the two paths while the single-path solution sticks with the only path for data transmission.
+Once the quality of the fixed path in a time interval is really bad, the instant latency of that time interval becomes extremely high.
+As a result, the average latency under the single-path increases.
+Note that the path-selection solution can be considered as a special case of the multi-path solution, i.e., the total transmit power and the total traffic ratio are allocated to the better path.
+Therefore, the optimal solution of the multi-path solution always performs better than the path-selection in terms of the average latency and instant latency.